Can I be evicted because my place is being sold?

 Question & AnswerCan I be evicted because my place is being sold?

-Your landlord might want to you if they are trying to sell your place.
-This is a legal reason for eviction only if the buyer or the buyer's close family member wants to move in.
+Your landlord might want to you if they're trying to sell your place.
+This is a legal reason for eviction only if the buyer, the buyer's close family member or a caregiver wants to move in.

 If so, the landlord must first give you a written .
 The notice should be on a form called Notice to End your Tenancy Because the Landlord, a Purchaser or a Family Member Requires the Rental Unit – Form N12.